 (b) to implement minor technical adjustments and improvements, for example to address a security threat.

 In the unlikely event that these changes have an impact on your use of our services you should contact us for an explanation of the reason for the change and to discuss the impact.

-8.1 You can always end your contract with us.
-Your rights when you end the contract will depend on how we are performing and when you decide to end the contract – the consequences in each situation are explained below in clauses 8.2 – 8.5.
-For more information on your rights to end the contract during the initial cancellation period see clause 1.5 above.
-Clause 9 explains what you need to do to end the contract.
+9.1 You can always end your contract with us.
+Your rights when you end the contract will depend on how we are performing and when you decide to end the contract – the consequences in each situation are explained below in clauses 9.2 – 9.3 (for residential products) and in clauses 2.3 – 2.5 above (for business products).
+For more information on your rights to end the contract during the applicable initial cancellation period see clauses 1.5 and 1.6 above.
+Clause 10 explains what you need to do to end the contract.

 (b) we have made an error in the price or description of the broadband services you have ordered, and you do not wish to proceed;